 How does the appointment of Research Educator work at your university?
 Your advertisement lists this as a two-year appointment.
 Is this because funding is expected to end within that time frame?
 How is the position funded?

 The Freshman Research Immersion (FRI) is a campus-wide STEM program conducted from and sustained by the Provost's Office.
 In addition to funding from the Provost's Office, the program has external grants, for example from the Howard Hughes Medical Institute (HHMI), National Science Foundation (NSF), NY State Regional Economic Development Council (REDC), and SUNY System.

 How and when are Research Educators trained on techniques, for example, experimental techniques for which Research Educators may be unfamiliar, but also educational assessments of the students used in the program?

-Research educators meet weekly with the FRI director, FRI program coordinator and other Research Educators for a preparatory session for the courses.
+Research educators meet weekly with the FRI director, FRI assistant director, and other Research Educators for a preparatory session for the courses.
 These sessions cover training in teaching pedagogy, program assessment, course design, etc. Additional training on equipment and procedures occurs, as needed.
 For example, some new research educators start a month early, or complete formal training programs offered here or regionally during semester breaks.

 What sort of weekly/monthly schedule does the program follow?